Margaret Schlauch

-Margaret Schlauch (September 25, 1898 - July 19, 1986) was a scholar of medieval studies at New York University and later, after she left the United States for political reasons in 1951, at the University of Warsaw, where she headed the departments of English and General Linguistics.
+Margaret Schlauch (25 September 1898, Philadelphia, PA, US - 19 July 1986, Warsaw, Poland) was a scholar of medieval studies at New York University and later, after she left the United States for political reasons in 1951, at the University of Warsaw, where she headed the departments of English and General Linguistics.
 Her work covered many topics but included focuses on Chaucer, Anglo-Saxon, and Old Norse literature.

 Early life and education

 Schlauch was born in Philadelphia; her father was a German-born professor of mathematics.
-She earned a bachelor's degree from Barnard College in 1918 and Master's and Ph.D. degrees from Columbia University in 1919 and 1927; in 1923-24, she studied at the University of Munich on a fellowship from the American Association of University Women.
+She earned a bachelor's degree from Barnard College in 1918 and Master's and Ph.D. degrees from Columbia University in 1919 and 1927; from 1923 to 1924, she studied at the Ludwig-Maximilians-Universität München on a fellowship from the American Association of University Women.
 During her graduate studies she taught English at Theodore Roosevelt High School in New York.